-When administered intravenously, these solutions provide a source of water and electrolytes with carbohydrate calories.
+When administered intravenously, these solutions provide a source of water and potassium chloride with carbohydrate.

 Solutions containing carbohydrate in the form of dextrose restore blood glucose levels and provide calories.
 Carbohydrate in the form of dextrose may aid in minimizing liver glycogen depletion and exerts a protein-sparing action.
 Dextrose injected parenterally undergoes oxidation to carbon dioxide and water.